noopduck/todo-go/README.md

 This is a simple Todo List application built with Go and SQLite.
 It allows users to add tasks and list all tasks stored in a SQLite database.

+The project is being setup to use OAuth2 with Keycloak as the authentication source.
+It serves as an example on how OAuth2 can be implemented with Keycloak using Go.

 ## Features

+- Login
+- Logout
+- Callback
 - Add a new task
 - List all tasks